 Varanasi gets travelers from across the globe.
 So there is no dearth of international food.
 In the same lanes that serve all the above, you can find a German bakery or many other continental food joints.
 I had one of my best Veggie Pizzas at Asi Ghat.
 It had so many vegetables on top of it that the base could not even hold it.
 At Sarnath, we had Chinese food that was not bad.
 I assume there are many more options available if you set out to explore.

 There are thalis that you can eat at many Dharamshala’s that serve you in the traditional way.
 You sit on the floor and the food is served to a row of travelers.
 Food is very tasty in these places but they serve strictly between certain times.

-I loved the food at Varanasi.
+I loved the food in this historic city.
 For vegetarians like me, it gives so many options to choose from.

-Recommend you read following travel blog posts on places to visit in Varanasi.
+Recommend you read the following travel blog posts on places to visit in Varanasi.